-A denial-of-service attack is a security event that occurs when an attacker takes action that prevents legitimate users from accessing targeted computer systems, devices or other network resources.
+A denial-of-service attack is a security event that occurs when an attacker prevents legitimate users from accessing specific computer systems, devices, services or other IT resources.
+Denial-of-service (DoS) attacks typically flood servers, systems or networks with traffic in order to overwhelm the victim's resources and make it difficult or impossible for legitimate users to access them.

-Experts recommend a number of strategies for enterprises to defend against a denial-of-service attack, starting with preparing an incident response plan well in advance of any attack.
-Once there is suspicion that a DoS attack is underway, enterprises should contact their internet service provider (ISP) to determine whether the incident is an actual DoS attack or degradation of performance caused by some other factor.
-The ISP can help mitigate the attack by rerouting or throttling malicious traffic and using load balancers to reduce the effect of the attack.
+When an enterprise suspects a DoS attack is underway, it should contact its internet service provider (ISP) to determine whether the incident is an actual DoS attack or degradation of performance caused by some other factor.
+The ISP can help with DoS and DDoS mitigation by rerouting or throttling malicious traffic and using load balancers to reduce the effect of the attack.

 Types of DoS attacks

 Application layer attacks generate fake traffic to internet application servers, especially DNS servers or HTTP servers.
-While some application-layer denial-of-service attacks rely simply on flooding the application servers with network data, others depend on exploiting weaknesses or vulnerabilities in the victim's application server or in the application protocol itself.
+While some application-layer denial-of-service attacks rely simply on flooding application servers with network data, others depend on exploiting weaknesses or vulnerabilities in the victim's application server or in the application protocol itself.

 History of denial-of-service attacks

-DoS attacks on internet-connected systems have a long history, arguably started with the Robert Morris worm attack in 1988.
-In that attack, Morris, a graduate student at MIT, released a self-reproducing piece of malware (a worm) that quickly spread through the global internet and triggered buffer overflows and DOS attacks on affected systems.
-Mostly research and academic institutions were connected to the internet at the time, but it was estimated that as many as 10% of the 60,000 systems in the U.S. were affected.
-Damages were estimated to be as high as $100 million, according to the U.S. General Accounting Office, and Morris was successfully prosecuted under the 1986 Computer Fraud and Abuse Act and sentenced to three years' probation, 400 hours of community service and fined $10,000.
+Those connected to the internet at the time were mostly research and academic institutions, but it was estimated that as many as 10% of the 60,000 systems in the U.S. were affected.
+Damages were estimated to be as high as $100 million, according to the U.S. General Accounting Office.
+Morris was successfully prosecuted under the 1986 Computer Fraud and Abuse Act and sentenced to three years' probation and 400 hours of community service and was fined $10,000.